bernie-skipole/indipyclient/docs/source/usage/concept.rst

 BLOBs
 -----

-When a client first connects, the server assumes that transmitting BLOBs to the client is disabled.
+BLOBs received by the client will appear as a bytes object in a setBLOBVector event, but when a client first connects, the server assumes that transmitting BLOBs to the client is disabled.
 To enable BLOB's the client must transmit an enableBLOB command.

-The IPyClient object has the following method:

-async def send_enableBLOB(self, value, devicename, vectorname=None)

-The devicename must be specified, but if the vectorname is not, the command applies to all BLOBs from that device.

-If devicename and vectorname are both specified, the command applies to that particular vector.

-The value must be one of:
+The framework does this automatically on receiving a vector definition packet.
+It sends one of the values:

 **Never**